jaelpark/JPyPlotRatio/README.md

-ratioBounds | Dict `{rowN:(ymin,ymax), ...}` | Dictionary of y-limits for the ratio panels in each row panelScaling | Dict `{panelIndex:scale, ...}` | Dictionary of scale factors for the plots in each panel xlabel | str or Dict `{colId:str, ...}` | xlabel for all panels (str), or dictionary of xlabels for each column panelLabel | Dict `{panelIndex:label(str), ...}` | Dictionary of panel labels panelLabelLoc | Tuple (x, y) | Location for the panel labels in each panel.
+ratioBounds | Dict `{rowN:(ymin,ymax), ...}` | Dictionary of y-limits for the ratio panels in each row panelScaling | Dict `{panelIndex:scale, ...}` | Dictionary of scale factors for the plots in each panel xlabel | str or Dict `{colId:str, ...}` | xlabel for all panels (str), or dictionary of xlabels for each column ylabel | str | ylabel for all panels panelLabel | Dict `{panelIndex:label(str), ...}` | Dictionary of panel labels panelLabelLoc | Tuple (x, y) | Location for the panel labels in each panel.
 Default `(0.2,0.92)` panelLabelSize | int | Panel label text size.
 Default 16